Exploration noise for learning linear-quadratic mean field games: Theoretical results

 We check below that any critical point of the cost functional is a solution of the forward-backward system (\ref{eq:lem:4:feedback:form})--(\ref{eq:bsde:exploration}).
 Since the latter is uniquely solvable, this indeed provides a characterization of the minimizer.
 4pt

 \textit{Second Step.} In order to prove that critical points solve (\ref{eq:lem:4:feedback:form})--(\ref{eq:bsde:exploration}), we follow the usual lines of the Pontryagin principle.
 Although the result is certainly not new, we feel better to provide the complete proof, since the formulation we use is tailor-made to our needs.
-We start to notice that, under the probability ${\mathbb P}^{{\boldsymbol h}^n}$, the path driven by ${\boldsymbol \alpha}$ reads
+We start to notice that, under the probability ${\mathbb P}^{\varpi {\boldsymbol h}^n /\varepsilon}$, the path driven by the control $\varpi {\boldsymbol \alpha}$ and the initial condition $\varpi X_0$ reads $(\varpi X_t)_{0 \le t \le T}$ with

-We then introduce an additive perturbation of the cost and hence replace ${\boldsymbol \alpha}=(\alpha_{t})_{0 \le t \le T}$ by ${\boldsymbol \alpha}+ \delta {\boldsymbol \beta}=(\alpha_{t} + \delta \beta_{t})_{0 \le t \le T}$ in the above expansion, with ${\boldsymbol \alpha}$ and ${\boldsymbol \beta}$ being identified as before as elements of $\times_{\ell=0}^{p-1} L^2(\Omega,{\mathcal F}_{\ell T/p}^{p,X_0,{\boldsymbol B},{\boldsymbol W}},{\mathbb P}^{{\boldsymbol h}^n};{\mathbb R}^d)$.
+We then introduce an additive perturbation of the cost and hence replace ${\boldsymbol \alpha}=(\alpha_{t})_{0 \le t \le T}$ by ${\boldsymbol \alpha}+ \delta {\boldsymbol \beta}=(\alpha_{t} + \delta \beta_{t})_{0 \le t \le T}$ in the above expansion, with ${\boldsymbol \alpha}$ and ${\boldsymbol \beta}$ being identified as before as elements of $\times_{\ell=0}^{p-1} L^2(\Omega,{\mathcal F}_{\ell T/p}^{p,X_0,{\boldsymbol B},{\boldsymbol W}},{\mathbb P}^{\varpi {\boldsymbol h}^n /\varepsilon};{\mathbb R}^d)$.
 We then write ${\boldsymbol X}^{\delta}=(X_{t}^{\delta})_{0 \le t \le T}$ in order to emphasize the dependence of ${\boldsymbol X}$ upon $\delta$.
 When $\delta=0$, we merely write ${\boldsymbol X}$ instead of ${\boldsymbol X}^0$.
 The formal derivative with respect to $\delta$ at $\delta=0$ reads

-In turn, the derivative of the cost $\tilde J^p({\boldsymbol \alpha} + \delta {\boldsymbol \beta};{\boldsymbol m})$, with respect to $\delta$, is
+In turn, the derivative of the cost ${\mathbb E}^{\varpi {\boldsymbol h}^n / \varepsilon} [ {\mathcal R}^{p,\varpi X_0} ( \varpi [{\boldsymbol \alpha}+\delta {\boldsymbol \beta}] + \varpi \varepsilon \dot{\boldsymbol W}^{p,\varpi {\boldsymbol h}^n /\varepsilon} ; \overline{\boldsymbol m}^n;0 ) ]$, with respect to $\delta$, is

-We now solve the BSDE (under ${\mathbb P}^{{\boldsymbol h}^n}$)
+We now solve the BSDE (under ${\mathbb P}^{\varpi {\boldsymbol h}^n /\varepsilon}$)

 By discrete integration by parts, we have

 Rewriting the above sum as an integral, we obtain